choojs/choo-website/content/reference/forms.md

 Before we dive into how forms work in Choo, let's dive into how forms work on pages that don't use any JavaScript.
 A lot of the web was designed to work without JavaScript, and to submit forms, you don't need any JS at all.
-Knowing what the default behavior is of forms allows us to build on top of it, rather than trying to rewrite functionality that's already available to us.
+Knowing what the default behavior of forms is allows us to build on top of it, rather than trying to rewrite functionality that's already available to us.

 ### The Form Element
-Forms are declared using the form tag.
+Forms are declared using the `<form>` tag.
 By themselves they don't do much, but they have a few important attributes that are good to know about.

 The first attribute is `method=""`.
 This tells the form which HTTP method to